djbrown14/Milestone-Project1/README.md

 Credits
 In this section you need to reference where you got your content, media and extra help from.
 It is common practice to use code from other repositories and tutorials, however, it is important to be very specific about these sources to avoid plagiarism.

-You can break the credits section up into Content and Media, depending on what you have included in your project.

 Content
 The font used in this website are taken from Google fonts.
-Instructions on how to create a bar chart on the about page was taken from CW Joe channel on 3/2/25.
+Instructions on how to create a bar chart on the about page was taken from CW Joe channel accessed on 3/2/25.
+Help resize my images form website 'https://imageresizer.com/' accessed on 7/2/25.
+Instructions on creating a resume form website 'https://codepen.io/emzarts/pen/OXzmym' accessed on 7/2/25.
-The icons in the footer were taken from Font Awesome Media
+The icons in this website were taken from Font Awesome Media.
-The photos used on the home and portfolio page are taken from me.
+The photos used on the home and portfolio page are taken from me and from past projects.
 Some of the code i used was taken from past projects such as Love Running.

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!

-Other General Project Advice
-Below you will find a couple of extra tips that may be helpful when completing your project.
-Remember that each of these projects will become part of your final portfolio so it’s important to allow enough time to showcase your best work!

-One of the most basic elements of keeping a healthy commit history is with the commit message.
-When getting started with your project, read through this article by Chris Beams on How to Write a Git Commit Message

-Make sure to keep the messages in the imperative mood When naming the files in your project directory, make sure to consider meaningful naming of files, point to specific names and sections of content.

-For example, instead of naming an image used ‘image1.png’ consider naming it ‘landing_page_img.png’.
-This will ensure that there are clear file paths kept.
-Do some extra research on good and bad coding practices, there are a handful of useful articles to read, consider reviewing the following list when getting started:

-Writing Your Best Code
-HTML & CSS Coding Best Practices
-Google HTML/CSS Style Guide
-Getting started with your Portfolio Projects can be daunting, planning your project can make it a lot easier to tackle, take small steps to reach the final outcome and enjoy the process!